destinydiver/data-warehouse-project/README.md

 #### Specifications
 - **Data Sources**:  Import data from two soruce systems ( ERP and CRM ) provided as CSV files.
-- Data Quality:  Cleanse and resolve data quality issues prior to analysis.
+- **Data Quality**:  Cleanse and resolve data quality issues prior to analysis.
+- **Integration**:  ;Combine both sources into a single, user-friendly data model designed for analytical queries.
+- **Scope**:  Focus on the latest dataset only; historization of data is not required.
-- **Integration**:  Provide clear documentation of the data model to support both business stakeholders and analytics teams.
+- **Documentation**:  Provide clear documentation of the data model to support both business stakeholders and analytics teams.

+---

+### BI:  Analytics & Reporting ( Data Analytics )

+### Objective
+Develop SQL-based analytics to deliver detailed insights into:
+-**Customer Behavior**
+-**Product Performance**
+-**Sales Trends**
+These insights empowerr stakeholders with key business metrics, enabling strategic decion-making.

+---
+##  License

+This project is licensed under the [MIT License](LICENSE).
+You are free to use, modify, and share this project with proper attribution.

+##  About Me

+Hi, my name is Chuck